What are the five Individual Project options, and how should students choose between them?

 A 6-mark "describe" needs five options briefly described plus a sentence on choice considerations.

-- A 2,500 word essay on a topic in drama, theatre studies or performance criticism.
+- A 3,500-word Director's Folio based on a text from the NESA Text List for Individual Projects, presenting and justifying a directorial concept or vision.
 Topics negotiated with the teacher and approved by NESA.
 The most academic option.
 Suits strong English Advanced students who enjoy writing.

 - Performance